mirinx/EEG_DECODING/README.md

 * **Restoring Interaction:** Enabling communication and movement through digital avatars for those with limited physical mobility.

 ##  Project Overview
-This decoder serves as the "Brain" for a future real-time 3D bone-model control project in Blender/Unity.
+This prototype decodes brain signals (EEG) to distinguish between **Left Hand** and **Right Hand** motor imagery.
+This decoding logic will serve as the "Brain" for my future 3D bone-model control project in Blender/Unity.

 ### **Technical Stack**
 * **Language:** Python 3.x